ScottQuinn144/project-two/README.md

 # **Tell The Time**
 This simple yet effective clock tells you the current time and timezone you are in.
 The `Tell The Time` web application is useful to everyone and is a fair representation of my limited yet expanding knowledge in Javascript.
-The set up is minimal to maximize loading speeds and useability.
+The set up is minimal which allows for maximize loading speeds and useability.

 ## **Testing**